vekatze/neut/book/src/modules-and-sources.md

 ### Importing Files in Dependencies

-Dependencies can be used in your code, of course:
+You can use dependencies in your code:

 ```neut
 // new-item.nt